Fluorescent light ban is here

-T5 & T8 fluorescent and compact fluorescent tubes are to be phased out.
+T5 & T8 fluorescent and compact fluorescent tubes are now

-In 2023, T5 and T8 fluorescent and compact fluorescent tubes (CFL) will be phased out in accordance with the European Commission's ecodesign and RoHS directives.
+The time is here and T5 and T8 fluorescent and compact fluorescent tubes (CFL) are being phased out in accordance with the European Commission's ecodesign and RoHS directives.
 The reason is to remove the most energy- and resource-demanding products from the market and the use of environmentally hazardous mercury.
-After 24 August 2023, all production and import of fluorescent tubes to the EU will be stopped in favor of LEDs.
+Today (on the 24th of August 2023), all production and import of fluorescent tubes to the EU will be stopped in favor of LEDs.
 The ban on fluorescent tubes will be an important step towards a more efficient and sustainable Europe.

 Why are fluorescent lights banned?